 This dialog has three tabs.
 The first tab displays all of the HAL pins in the system.
 The second one displays all the signals, and the third displays all the parameters.
-We would like to look at the pin siggen.0.triangle first, so click on it then click the 'OK' button.
-The probe selection dialog will close, and the meter looks something like figure 2.3.
+We would like to look at the pin siggen.0.cosine first, so click on it then click the 'Close' button.
+The probe selection dialog will close, and the meter looks something like the following figure.